jscheytt/jscheytt.github.io.hugo/content/post/til-vim-x/index.md

 For more documentation open vim and type `:h :x`.

-# Wait, now that you say it ...
+# Wait, now that you mention it ...

-Well, turns out the documentation mentions there is an even easier way: Just press `ZZ` 😴
+Well, turns out the documentation mentions an even easier way: Just press `ZZ` (without the colon) 😴

-Same goes for closing vim completely: `ZQ`
+Now if only I could combine this to perform `:wqa` ...

 Happy vim-ing! 👋